PARDON OUR MESS!

 The Texas Seaport Museum is currently undergoing renovation for a summer launch of a new interactive experience.
-Ship to Shore will debut late June/early July 2020 and tell Galveston’s rich immigration history through a new, state-of-the-art, experience.
-During construction, the museum will be closed, however, tours of the 1877 Tall Ship ELISSA and our Harbor Tours are available daily via our satellite location on Pier 21.
+Ship to Shore will debut in 2021 and tell Galveston’s rich immigration history through a new, state-of-the-art, experience.
+During construction, the museum will be closed, however, tours of the 1877 Tall Ship ELISSA and our Harbor Tours are available daily.

 Galveston Historical Foundation brought ELISSA, an 1877 square-rigged iron barque, from a scrapyard in Piraeus Harbor, Greece to Galveston to begin restoration work in 1978.
 By 1982, GHF staff and volunteers completed restoration and transformed this rare, historic vessel into a floating museum that would actively sail.
 Today, the 1877 Tall Ship ELISSA is one of only three ships of her kind in the world to still actively sail and welcomes over 40,000 visitors annually.
-She also serves as the Official Tall Ship of Texas, a National Historic Landmark and a symbol of the Gulf Coast’s historic beginnings as a seaport and active waterfront.
-The 1877 ELISSA welcomes visitors at the Texas Seaport Museum.
-Experiences Galveston’s maritime history daily.
+She also serves as the Official Tall Ship of Texas, a National Historic Landmark, and a symbol of the Gulf Coast’s historic beginnings as a seaport and active waterfront.
+The 1877 ELISSA welcomes visitors at the Galveston Historic Seaport.
+Experience Galveston’s maritime history daily.

 PRIVATE TOURS | Discounts are available for advance group tours.
 Call 409-765-3432 for prices and schedules.

-Our Galveston Immigration Database, located inside the Texas Seaport Museum, allows visitors to search for information taken from ships’ passenger manifests pertaining to their ancestors’ arrival in Texas.
+Our Galveston Immigration Database, located inside the Galveston Historic Seaport, allows visitors to search for information taken from ships’ passenger manifests pertaining to their ancestors’ arrival in Texas.
 For your convenience, the database is also available online.
 Click here to learn more and access it online.

-The Texas Seaport Museum and Galveston Historical Foundation offer teachers and students a large variety of TEKS aligned field trips focusing on history, math, and science.
+The Galveston Historic Seaport and Galveston Historical Foundation offer teachers and students a large variety of TEKS aligned field trips focusing on history, math, and science.
 For more information, download the PDF below or contact Susan Vanderford at 409-765-3432.

 500 on Elissa and museum site